abhi280403/College_Branch_Predictor/README.md

 # College_Branch_Predictor

-JoSAA-Data-Analyzer is a Django web application that predicts the chances of admission into Indian Institutes of Technology (IITs) based on JEE Advanced scores.
+College_Branch_Predictor is a Django web application that predicts the chances of admission into Indian Institutes of Technology (IITs) based on JEE Advanced scores.

 ## Features